 Twenty-eight students competed in Tests of Engineering Aptitude, Math and Science (TEAMS) by completing a multiple-choice exam and design-build challenge on Friday.

 Following this year’s theme of “Engineering for Extreme Weather,” the exam focused on the topics of wind power, building design, logic circuits and storms.
-Students worked together in teams of four to solve 40 multiple-choice questions within one hour.
+Students worked together in teams of four to solve 40 multiple-choice questions in one hour.

 “We all helped each other out even though one of us might not have known how to solve some problems,” competitor Chetana Pramanik (10) said.
 “The collaborative aspect of TEAMS is really unique compared to the other olympiad-style STEM competitions I’ve done.”